-The results in the table are from testing done in 2016, 2017, and 2019.
+The results in the table are from testing done in 2016 through 2020.
 The State allows us to monitor for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
 Some of our data, though accurate, may sometimes be more than one year old.